-This project developed from our personal interests in disability justice and prison abolition, conversations with abolitionist attorneys and advocates, and the spotlight the COVID-19 pandemic has placed on practically non-existent medical care within carceral systems across the country.
-Prisons and jails are intentionally shrouded in secrecy, and we envision this project as part of the countless efforts to bring those secrets to light and hopefully create meaningful change.
-As two Disabled law students, we found ourselves uniquely positioned to have these conversations by drawing on both our legal and personal backgrounds.
+BPP developed from our personal interests in disability justice and prison abolition, conversations with abolitionist attorneys and advocates, and the practically non-existent medical care within carceral systems across the country – which gained some acknowledgment as a result of the COVID-19 pandemic.
+Prisons and jails are intentionally shrouded in secrecy, and we envision this project as part of countless efforts to bring those secrets to light and hopefully create meaningful change.
+As two Disabled recent law school graduates, we find ourselves uniquely positioned to have these conversations by drawing on both our legal and personal backgrounds.
 For us, the personal is very much political.

-We are immensely grateful to the interviewees for sharing their time, energy, and lived experiences with us, two complete strangers.
-We are also grateful to the attorney who introduced us to each of them and invaluably supported us along the way.
-Further, we cannot thank the artists enough for being not only willing but excited, to contribute their time and talents to this project.
+We are continuously grateful to everyone who chooses to share this story with us.
+Further, we cannot thank the artists enough for being not only willing but excited to contribute their time and talents to this project.
 Please take some time to read through the experiences of those we interviewed, learn more about the artists who generously contributed to this project at the bottom of each narrative, and share these stories with others.

 Take Action.
 Support movements to pass important local legislation, like the Human Alternatives to Long-Term (HALT) Solitary Confinement Act in New York.
 You can find more information on your state legislature here; then, call your legislators and urge them to support bills that advocate for the welfare of incarcerated people or create opportunities for decarceration.